HYFR/Sorts/README.md

 ## Insertion Sort
 Insertion sort is a simple, sorting algorthim that builds the final sorted array one element at a time.
 This algorithm iterates through a list, removes one element, and finds the location where it belongs.
 This process continues until the list is sorted. :star2:

-## Merge Sort
+## Selection Sort
-The merge sort divides an unsorted list into smaller units, then compares each element with its adjacent counterpart and merged together.
-The sort iterates through this process until all the elements are sorted. :star2:
+The selection sort algorithm divies input into two subsets.
+The algorithm finds the smallest element in the unsorted subset and swaps it with the leftmost unsorted element, while moving to the right, until the list is sorted.
+This process continues until both subsets are sorted. :star2:

+## Setup
+First, compile the program by making main.

+'''
+make main
+'''

+Now you can call the function of your choosing. e.g.
+'''
+./main bubble 4 3 2 1
+'''

+will print

+'''
+Sorted list in ascending order:
+1 2 3 4
+'''